-Steve has been recognized annually since 2013 in The Best Lawyers in America© for his expertise in the area of Workers' Compensation Law – Employers, and in 2019 he was selected “Lawyer of the Year” in Workers’ Compensation – Employers in the greater Charleston, WV area.
+Steve has been recognized annually since 2013 in The Best Lawyers in America© for his expertise in the area of Workers' Compensation Law – Employers, and in 2019, and again in 2023, he was selected “Lawyer of the Year” in Workers’ Compensation – Employers in the greater Charleston, WV area.
 In 2015, he received the highest and most prestigious peer rating of "AV Preeminent" in Martindale Hubbell.
 Over the years, Steve has also been a frequent speaker and presenter at conferences and seminars regarding all facets of workers' compensation in West Virginia.
 He presents in-house seminars on relevant topics related to workers’ compensation for current clients regularly.

 To achieve success, Steve believes a West Virginia workers’ compensation lawyer should exhibit attention to detail, excellent writing skills, and the ability to establish a good rapport with clients.
 He has applied all of these to the many influencial matters he has handled throughout his career.
 Chief among them is his work on the groundbreaking decision in SWVA v.
 Birch.
 There, the Supreme Court of Appeals of West Virginia established a rule that preexisting impairment should be deducted from permanent partial disability (PPD) calculation at the end of the impairment rating process, after West Virginia Code of State Rules 85-20 et. seq.
 (Rule 20) is applied.
 This holding has had significant positive implications for employers and insurers throughout the Mountain State.